Abandoned & Little-Known Airfields:

 One of the last occupants was Genesis tuning up & preparing for a tour.
 We could hear them whenever we drove by.”

-It also appears as if the blimp hangar on the northwest corner of the field had been removed.
+and the blimp hangar on the northwest corner of the field had been removed at some point between 1991-95.

-Other portions of the blimp field still remained intact though, including the blimp mooring circle in the center of the field.
+Other portions of the blimp field still remained intact, including the blimp mooring circle in the center of the field.

-In the 2002 USGS aerial photo, the remaining traces of the former Goodyear Blimp airfield had been built over,
+A 2002 USGS aerial photo showed most of the Goodyear Blimp airfield had been built over,

 The Goodyear Airship facility was no longer depicted on the 2004 Houston Terminal Area Chart (courtesy of Jonathan Westerling).